+1. When can I become a participant in the Plan?
+1

+2. What are the eligibility requirements for our Plan?
+1

+3. When is my entry date?
+1

+4. What must I do to enroll in the Plan?
+1

+II

+OPERATION

+1. How does this Plan operate?
+1

+III

+CONTRIBUTIONS

+1. How much of my pay may the Employer redirect?

+2. What happens to contributions made to the Plan?

+3. When must I decide which accounts I want to use?

+4. When is the election period for our Plan?

+5. May I change my elections during the Plan Year?
+2

+6. May I make new elections in future Plan Years?
+3

+IV DENVINE

+BENEFITS

+1. Health Flexible Spending Account 3

+2. Dependent Care Flexible Spending Account 4

+3. Premium Expense Account 4

-1. when can I become a participant in the Plan?
-1 2.
-What are the eligibility requirements for our Plan?
-1 3.
-When is my entry date?
-1 4.
-Are there any employees who are not eligible?
-1 5.
-What must I do to enroll in the Plan?
-1 II OPERATION 1.
-How does this Plan operate?
-2 III CONTRIBUTIONS 1.
-How much of my pay may the Employer redirect?
-2 2.
-What happens to contributions made to the Plan?
-2 3.
-When must I decide which accounts I want to use?
-2 4.
-When is the election period for our Plan?
-2 5.
-May I change my elections during the Plan Year?
-2 6.
-May I make new elections in future Plan Years?
-3 IV BENEFITS 1.
-Health Care Flexible Spending Arrangement 3 2.
-Day Care Flexible Spending Arrangement 4 3.
-Premium Conversion Benefit 4 V BENEFIT PAYMENTS 1.
-When will I receive payments from my accounts?
-5 2.
-What happens if I don't spend all Plan contributions during the Plan Year?
-5 3.
-Family and Medical Leave Act (FMLA) 5 4.
-Uniformed Services Employment and Reemployment Rights Act (USERRA) 5 5.
+4. May I direct Plan contributions to my Health Savings Account?
+5

+V BENEFIT PAYMENTS

+1. When will I receive payments from my accounts?
+2. What happens if I don't spend all Plan contributions during the Plan Year?
+3. Family and Medical Leave Act (FMLA) 4.
+Uniformed Services Employment and Reemployment Rights Act (USERRA) 5.
 What happens if I terminate employment?
-6 6.
-Will my Social Security benefits be affected?
+6. Will my Social Security benefits be affected?
 6 VI HIGHLY COMPENSATED AND KEY EMPLOYEES 1.
 Do limitations apply to highly compensated employees?
 6 VII PLAN ACCOUNTING 1.
 Periodic Statements 6